slowernews/wisdom-tldr/chapters/chapter_3_action.md

 'Discover each man’s thumbscrew.'
 'Work on the hearts and minds of others.' -- Robert Greene (12th, 14th, 33rd and 43rd law of power)*

-- People's need for validation and recognition, their need to feel important, is the best kind of weakness to exploit.
+- People’s need for validation and recognition, their need to feel important, is the best kind of weakness to exploit.
 - Instead of killing, charm the snake (once there are always more snakes) to fight the other ones.
 Listen actively and maintain rapport.
 Know your audience.
 First they have to trust you.
 Keep your word and prove your worth, the new guy as always to prove himself.
 - To persuade up, focus in interests; to persuade down focus in emotions.
 - In the long run, the ability to make others come to you is a weapon far more powerful than any tool of aggression.